BA Economics UCC Requirements, University Of Cape Coast

 In Addition to the above four core subjects, applicants seeking to read BA Economics at UCC must get credit passes in three relevant elective subjects.

-Obviously, the three relevant elective subjects must include Economics and Elective Mathematics.
+The three relevant elective subjects must include Economics and Elective Mathematics.

 Henceforth, you should get at least C6 in all elective subjects.